Black-Owned Restaurants in Charlotte

 Two Scoops Creamery

-The only thing sweeter than the homemade, fresh churned ice cream and toppings is the story of how Two Scoops creamery came to be.
-Co-owner Marques Johnson and his best friends came together to open an ice cream parlor that offers over 32 staple flavors, as well as rotating seasonal flavors.
-One seasonal flavor to get excited for?
-Vanilla Fudge Brownie.
+The only thing sweeter than the homemade ice cream and toppings is the story of how Two Scoops creamery came to be.
+A group of best friends came together to open an ice cream parlor that offers over 32 staple flavors, as well as rotating seasonal flavors.

 Ve-Go Food Truck

-With a focus on providing healthy, classic dishes with twist and flare, this award-winning food truck specializes in great-tasting vegan fare for breakfast, lunch and dinner.
+With a focus on providing healthier takes on classic dishes, this award-winning food truck specializes in great-tasting vegan fare for breakfast, lunch and dinner.
 Kick the day off with Peach Cobbler Pancakes or wind down with wheat-based BBQ Ribz or dairy-free Truffle Mac and Cheez dinner entrees.